-We have not considered correctness issues beyond construction of a parse tree.
+We have only considered correctness issues beyond construction of a parse tree with a brief look at attribute grammars.
 But how do we ensure that variables are declared before use?
-How do we ensure operations are on the correct type?
+How do we ensure operations are on the correct type (such as the attribute grammar approach)?
 How do we take a valid integer or floating point literal and turn it into a usable binary representation?